Important Coronavirus Information

 At Benedictine Living Community of Wahpeton, our priority is the health and wellness of our guests and associates.
 We know that the frail and elderly are especially susceptible to the coronavirus.

-Benedictine Living Community-Wahpeton is providing campus-wide coronavirus testing weekly.
+Benedictine Living Community-Wahpeton is currently providing coronavirus testing weekly and as needed to residents and employees with symptoms.
 Testing enables us to better protect our residents and staff by identifying those who may be positive, but are not having any symptoms.
 Once identified, we can implement additional infection control measures quickly to better care for those who may be infected.
-Please check our hotline for the latest update on our testing results.
+We will update our hotline – 701-751-5156 – if our testing identifies any new positive cases.

 Infection Control Measures

-- Monitoring and screening residents each shift for symptoms of respiratory illness, temperature and oxygen levels.
+- Monitoring and screening residents for symptoms of respiratory illness, temperature and oxygen levels.

 - Providing face masks to all residents to wear whenever one of our staff is in their room or apartment or when they venture outside their room or apartment.